-Our team has now been supplemented by the introduction of Christopher Doggett Dip.F.D. as our General Manager.
+Our team has now been supplemented by the introduction of Christopher Doggett Dip.F.D. as our Managing Director.
 Christopher has over 30 years working within funeral service and is dedicated to supporting the community and working to alleviate funeral poverty.
-Operating from a centrally located office, our team are extremely experienced Funeral Directors and Administrators passionate about the environment and helping provide advice and support regarding natural burials and helping to make a burial a personal, appropriate goodbye to a loved one.
+Our team are extremely experienced Funeral Directors and Administrators passionate about the environment and helping provide advice and support regarding natural burials and helping to make a burial a personal, appropriate goodbye to a loved one.

 Our aim is to establish areas of natural beauty where wildlife can flourish long into the future without the disturbances that modern life creates.
 A burial in our Woodland or Natural Burial Grounds is a statement of intent to establish, preserve and encourage wildlife in a world where habitats are fast disappearing, by leaving our loved ones in gentle, respectful peace, amongst wild flowers, trees, birds and other flora and fauna.